Exploiting the Potential of Seq2Seq Models as Robust Few-Shot Learners: Exploring prompting strategies for seq2seq models in in-context learning

 \section{Exploring prompting strategies for seq2seq models in in-context learning}

 We begin by demonstrating the different prompting strategies suitable for in-context learning of encoder-decoder models.
-Since decoder-only models share a unified left-to-right attention architecture~\cite{gpt1}, we can naturally feed the demonstrations and target input in a sequential manner and perform generation to obtain the target output.
+Since decoder-only models share a unified left-to-right attention architecture~\citep{gpt1}, we can naturally feed the demonstrations and target input in a sequential manner and perform generation to obtain the target output.
 For instance, in a 5-shot English-French translation task, the input sequence is formed by concatenating five English-to-French demonstrations, followed by target English input, with the model expected to generate the corresponding French translation as the target output.

-However, encoder-decoder models process inputs and outputs independently from the encoder and decoder, respectively, which can result in varying compositions of demonstrations, target input, and target output, as shown in Figure~\ref{fig: io-structure}.
+However, encoder-decoder models process inputs and outputs independently from the encoder and decoder, respectively, which can result in varying compositions of demonstrations, target input, and target output, as shown in Figure~\ref{fig: pretrain-align-is-important}-(a).
 The target input can be utilized either as an encoder input, resulting in the decoder generating only the target output, or as a decoder input, enabling the decoder to directly generate the answer conditioned on the target input.
 We evaluate this ablation on the SuperGLUE dataset, with 1, 5, and 10-shot settings using four representative encoder-decoder models.
 Table~\ref{tab: io-structure} shows that positioning the target input on the encoder side results in enhanced performance for all model types, with performance gains of up to +20.5\%p.
 We interpret these results as follows: During the pretraining stage, the model generates output conditioned on bidirectionally encoded information from the encoder, instead of relying on the preceding textual information from the decoder.
 As a result, placing the target input on the encoder side shows better performance.

-Additionally, recent state-of-the-art models include T5~\citep{t5} and T5 variants~\citep{t5-lm, t0, ul2, sap} suggest different training objectives for language modeling. \citet{t5, t5-lm, t0} employ denoising objectives to learn better bidirectional representations and utilize sentinel tokens to replace consecutive spans of tokens. \citet{ul2} additionally introduce the concept of mode switching with extra paradigm tags (i.e., [NLG],[NLU],[S2S]) that help the model learn suitable representations for a given task.
+Additionally, recent models include T5~\citep{t5} and T5 variants~\citep{t5-lm, t0, ul2, sap} suggest different training objectives for language modeling. \citet{t5, t5-lm, t0} employ denoising objectives to learn better bidirectional representations and utilize sentinel tokens to replace consecutive spans of tokens. \citet{ul2} proposed the model UL2, which additionally introduces the concept of mode switching with extra paradigm tags (i.e., [NLG],[NLU],[S2S]) that help the model learn suitable representations for a given task.